Charmunks/advent-of-code-2025-lua/README.md

 - checkNumber(value): checks if value is a number
 - checkAdj(startIndex, array, rowSize, compare): Checks if a value is adjacent to an index in a table/sheet.
 Includes diagonals.
 Think word searches
 - parseNum(path) converts input txt file into an array, extracting each number
+- isRepeatingPattern(string): Checks if a string is made up of a repeating pattern

 ## Solution 2 ([/02](https://github.com/Charmunks/advent-of-code-2025-lua/tree/main/02))